wp-plugins/email-posts-to-subscribers/readme.txt

 = 1.2 =

-Minor change in the register.php class
+1. Minor change in the register.php class

+= 1.3 =

+1. Tested up to 3.9
+2. New link updated for documentation.